jim245/cs386team1/Deliverables/Report 12.md

 Project repo: https://github.com/jim245/cs386team1 <br>

 ## 1. Summary of Activities
-Colin – Not much, spent time with family but thought about code changes to make it apply to all levels<br>
+Colin – Not much, spent time with family but thought about code changes to make it apply to all levels. <br>
 Andrew – Made sprites for a new level, including an enemy sprite that will have functionality. <br>
 Zach - Brainstormed design ideas for future levels.<br>
-Jack – Fine tuned some code, began working on the final deliverable. <br>
+Jack – Fine-tuned some code, began working on the final deliverable. <br>
 Jade – Started looking to the final deliverable, investigated testing. <br>

 ## 2. Project Retrospective